 When you come home, if your dog does jump up, don’t give attention, because that reinforces the behavior.
 If we block access to the reinforcer for behavior we don’t want, that makes it less likely next time.
 For example, if you just calmly turn away whenever your dog jumps up, then each time your dog will be slightly less likely to jump up during the next greeting.

-Reinforcing behavior you like and not reinforcing behavior you don’t like weakens the pull to do the problem behavior and pulls the behavior in the direction you want.
+Reinforcing behavior you like and not reinforcing behavior you don’t like weakens the pull to do the problem behavior and draws the behavior in the direction you want.

-Pretty soon, there’s a new habit and no more jumping up, because there’s a behavior that works better to get what he needs.
+Pretty soon, there’s a new habit and no more jumping up, because there’s a behavior that works better to get what your dog needs.
 Using attraction is simple and clean.
-The dog has a way to meet his needs and your problem is solved.
+The dog has an efficient way to meet his needs and your problem is solved.

 You might get lucky and the dog will try standing and looking at you, but the dog may instead try whining, pawing, or barking to get the attention.
 And he’s likely to have made some emotional connection with the situation, too.
 For example, maybe you coming home is a little scary now, so he also pees a bit when you walk in the door.